 Using color codes for different categories

 Another thing that can be useful is using different colors within your calendar and your mail is the usage of colors for different types of meetings.
 I personally use colors to highlight my clients within my calendar to get a sense of how much time I spend on what client and try to balance it as well as possible.
 Some weeks it works out, in some, it doesn´t.

 Usage of rules

-In addition to that, I use rules to mark my mails according to the domains they were sent from (mostly to mark mails that come from my clients).
-This makes it easier for me to search for things that I m not quite sure who was the sender.
+In addition to that, I use rules to mark my emails according to the domains they were sent from (mostly to mark emails that come from my clients).
+This makes it easier for me to search for things that I’m not quite sure who was the sender.

 I know this is something that might take a while to set up, but since online stuff won´t get deleted, you can build your rule directory slowly at the speed you like.

 Add-In time – Increase your productivity with some useful add-ins for Outlook 365